RealHarshThakur/blog/content/post/career.md

 ## Don't be disappointed playing the odds to find your worth
 There are examinations that are designed to test what a person's value is based on the decisions they make before they even turn 18.
 If you actually like the subjects you're studying, it's a no brainer for you to play the odds.
 If you don't and if your parents will struggle paying for coaching fees, etc for you to find out if this will work, consider skipping it if if you're not sure you can fully commit and be successfull.
 It doesn't overly matter if you do or do not crack such exams.
-It's an opinionated way to have a process to success (there's very little innovation on how to improve such processes), it is no by means the only way for you to prove what you'll be worth.
+It's an opinionated way to have a process to determine who in society can provide most value (there's very little innovation on how to improve such processes), it is no by means the only way for you to prove what you'll be worth.

 ## Illegal career paths
 I've had this conversation more than once, so thought it's worth bringing it up.
 I've noticed once people realise that the world isn't helping them, they start to think of illegal activities to earn their income.
 There's a burning sensation in such people to stop caring about what society thinks of them.
 It's the right kind of energy to go against what society thinks to provide value but breaking the law or making morally questionable choices is a bad idea.
 It's never worth the risk of getting caught, especially when there are lots of good options out there that won't risk jail time or make you feel guilty about your hard work.
 It is [proven with Game theory](https://www.youtube.com/watch?v=mScpHTIi-kM) that the world is a better place when we help each other, don't make rash decisions when you're a teenager.